-The recreation deck grew out of Director Robert Wise’s desire to show the scale of the Enterprise.
+The recreation deck of Star Trek: The Motion Picture grew out of Director Robert Wise’s desire to show the scale of the new Enterprise.

-“When I came on the show, I saw a number of the old episodes,” he told Cinefantastique in late 1979, just before the movie came out, “and I was struck with the fact that they were always talking about having a crew of 460 or something, but all you ever saw were the main characters and a few extras walking around the back.
+“When I came on the show, I saw a number of the old episodes,” he told Cinefantastique in late 1979, “and I was struck with the fact that they were always talking about having a crew of 460 or something, but all you ever saw were the main characters and a few extras walking around the back.
 They didn’t have any scope.”

 So I felt it was very important that there be one place in the picture where we would have a big rec room and see a good part of the 400 people in one group, so we illustrate the size of the Enterprise and that it’s manned by all these people.

-The question for the design team was where on the ship this new deck should be.
+The question for the design team was where on the ship this reaction deck could be.

-Illustrator Andrew Probert’s first suggestion was putting the recreation deck below the officers’ lounge.
-He submitted a concept art that showed how Spock’s arrival could be dramatized by observing his shuttle through the enormous windows of this new facility.
+Illustrator Andrew Probert’s suggestion was to put it below the officers’ lounge.
+He submitted a concept art that showed how Spock’s arrival could be dramatized by observing his shuttle through the enormous windows of such a new facility.

-He argued for putting the recreation deck in the back of the saucer section, next to the impulse engines.
-There were already windows on the model there and Michelson felt he could build the right set for it.
+He proposed to put the recreation deck in the back of the saucer section, next to the impulse engines.
+There were already windows on the model there, and Michelson felt he could build the right set for it.

-Probert saw a problem, though.
-He pointed out that the saucer curved downward at the edges and submitted a concept art for a terraced recreation room that would both maintain visual continuity and make the scene more interesting.
+Probert saw a problem, though: the saucer curves downward at the edges.
+He submitted a concept art for a terraced recreation room that would both maintain visual continuity and make the scene more interesting.

-Michelson rejected the idea as too complicated.
-Probert remembers him saying: “No one goes to a movie with a slide rule in his hand.”
+But Michelson rejected this as too complicated.
+Probert remembered him saying: “No one goes to a movie with a slide rule in his hand.”

 “We were bamboozled by technical advisors, people from NASA and other scientists,” he said.
-They were apt to lose sight of the drama, Michelson felt, in their insistence on accuracy.
+Michelson felt they were apt to lose sight of the drama in their insistence on accuracy.

 And there was always a time element — no way we could do everything anybody might want us to do.